openvswitch/ovs/FAQ.rst

     (Open vSwitch 2.2 had an experimental implementation of OpenFlow 1.4 that could cause crashes.
 We don't recommend enabling it.)

-    The `OpenFlow guide <OPENFLOW.rst>`__ tracks support for OpenFlow 1.1 and later features.
+    The `OpenFlow guide <Documentation/development-guide/openflow.rst>`__
+    tracks support for OpenFlow 1.1 and later features.
 When support for OpenFlow 1.4 and 1.5 is solidly implemented, Open vSwitch will enable those version by default.

 Q: Does Open vSwitch support MPLS?